Beside Kyoto Attractions, you may want to check out other relevant articles:

 3. Arashiyama (嵐山)

-Notable attractions are Tenryu-ji Temple, Bamboo forest and Iwatayama Monkey Park.
+Notable highlights include Tenryu-ji Temple, the Bamboo Forest, and Iwatayama Monkey Park.

 How to Get to Arashiyama